Click on a category below to view the questions and responses for that topic

 Q: How do I obtain a taxi cab driver permit?

-You will have to submit fingerprints, complete a request for Search of the Central Registry and Release of Information Form – Virginia Department of Social Services, and complete a Criminal History Record Name Search Request Form.
+- Request for Search of the Central Registry and Release of Information Form – Virginia Department of Social Services

 Permit issued for 3 years; temporary permit can be issued/valid for 60 days.